 As a solution designer or marketer, tuning into the context and experience of a person in a predicament is fundamental.
-There is no side-stepping these questions:
+There is no side-stepping around these questions:

 A cogent, well-crafted problem statement answers these questions and provides clarity of context to solution designers and product marketers.
 Why a Problem Statement Is ImportantA problem involves a person in the context of a specific predicament.
-The problem is the raison d'être for any solution under consideration and, by extension, the solution designer and marketer engaged in addressing it.
+The problem is the raison d'être for any solution under consideration and, by extension, the gold for which the solution designer is mining.
 A person experiencing a problem expresses it through emotion.
-Describing the circumstances that are causing that emotion, in words a user would use however strong or subtle, provides a foundation of empathy through which to envision an ideal solution.
-It is important to not overlook the emotion because it creates personal resonance with the problem and with the solution being marketed.
+Describing the circumstances causing their feelings in their words, however strong or subtle, provides a foundation of empathy to design an ideal solution.
+It is essential to recognize the emotion because it produces the personal resonance of the problem context, effectively influencing the thinking about the solution design.
 A problem statement depicts the moment of opportunity when a transformational solution would make all the difference in a person's quality of life.
-From a marketing perspective, borrowing a concept from Pragmatic Marketing, a “market” is a group of people who share the same problem.
-Therefore, understanding and clearly defining the problem is the cornerstone of any solution to be created and/or marketed.
-This makes a highly refined problem statement or set of statements all the more valuable.
+Problems Lead to SolutionsFrom a marketing perspective, borrowing a concept from Pragmatic Institute, a “market” is a group of people who share the same problem.
+Therefore, observing, understanding, and clearly describing a problem with resonance is the cornerstone of any solution, making a highly refined problem statement, or set of statements, all the more valuable.
 Who needs or uses problem statements?

 Best Practices and Pitfalls to Avoid